bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+    - Closure means that an inner fuction always has acces to the variables and parameters of it outer function, even after the outer funtion has returned.

 2. Study the following code, then answer the questions below.

 ```js